How Do Marital Agreements work in Texas?

-Although a prenuptial agreement cannot predict your future or prevent life’s uncertainties, it can prepare you for those risks and rewards.
-A prenuptial agreement lays the foundation for a successful marriage by providing security for both you and your new spouse.
+Although a marital agreement cannot predict your future or prevent life’s uncertainties, it can help prepare you for those risks and rewards.
+It helps lay the foundation for a successful marriage by providing security for both you and your new spouse.

 In Texas, a postnuptial agreement functions much like a prenup but it is drafted and signed after the couple is already married.
 A postnuptial agreement will provide guidelines for how assets, debts, and any additional items included will be divided in the case of divorce.